NorthropGrumman/jellyfish/README.md

 # Jellyfish
-Jellyfish is a product suite for the System Descriptor (SD) which is a Architecture-as-Code construct modeled after the DevOps Infrastructure-as-Code paradigm.
+Jellyfish is a product suite for the System Descriptor (SD) which is an Architecture-as-Code construct modeled after the DevOps Infrastructure-as-Code paradigm.
 Jellyfish is made up of several components:

 ## jellyfish-systemdescriptor-dsl